StillNotWorking/LMS-helper-script/camilladsp/README.md

 ```

-Reboot the RPi and start playing music from your LMS system.
+When install is finished reboot the RPi and start playing music from your LMS system.

 To access CamillaDSP open a web browser with adress `[IP adress to RPi:5000]`